This section introduces XBlocks.

 Any web application can be an XBlock runtime by implementing the XBlock API.
 Note that the XBlock API is not a RESTful API.
 XBlock runtimes can compose web pages out of XBlocks that were developed by programmers who do not need to know anything about the other components that a web page might be using or displaying.

 The edX Platform is an XBlock runtime and edX currently provides most of the support for the development of the XBlock library and specification.
 Programmers who use the edx-platform devstack instead of the xblock-sdk to develop an XBlock should make sure that their XBlock is fully compliant with the XBlock specification before deploying to other XBlock runtimes.
 More specifically, XBlocks should package any services provided by edx-platform that a different XBlock compliant runtime might not provide.

 The edX Platform currently has a large suite of XBlocks built into its primary repository that are available to course developers.
 Those XBlocks include HTML content, videos, and interactive problems.
-The edX Platform also includes many specialized XBlocks such as the Google Drive Files Tool and Open Response Assessments.
+The edX Platform also includes many specialized XBlocks such as the Google Drive Files Tool and Introduction to Open Response Assessments.
 For more information, see XBlocks and the edX Platform.

 Developers can select from functionality developed by the Open edX community by installing an XBlock on their instance of Open edX.
 Developers can integrate new or propriety functionality for use in XBlock runtimes by developing a new XBlock using the supported XBlock API.